On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Bias-reduced estimation

-For the mean estimation model in Example~\ref{ex:mean_model}, Figure~\ref{fig:bias_mean_model} presents the bias expression of both EBS and the lugsail-EBS estimators.
+When batch-sizes are not large enough, adjacent batch means will be expected to be positively correlated so that (the diagonals of) $\hat{R}_{b_n} > 0$, thereby adjusting some of systematic under-estimation happening due to a small batch-size. } For the mean estimation model in Example~\ref{ex:mean_model}, Figure~\ref{fig:bias_mean_model} presents the bias expression of both EBS and the lugsail-EBS estimators.
 Although the bias in the estimator depends on the correlation in the process (through $\alpha$ in this case), in both cases, the lugsail-EBS estimator presents significant bias reduction.
 As we will see in Section~\ref{sec:sims}, this correction proves to be critical for finite-sample inference.

-The following theorem establishes the consistency of the lugsail-EBS estimator, under the same conditions as required in Theorem~\ref{thm:main}. \begin{thm} Under Assumptions~(A1), (A2) and (A3), for sufficiently large $n$,
+The following results establish the consistency of the lugsail-EBS estimator, under the same conditions as required in Theorem~\ref{thm:main}.